The-Blockchain-Company/chain-wallet-libs/README.md

 [release-badge]: https://github.com/The-Blockchain-Company/chain-wallet-libs/workflows/Release/badge.svg
 [release-url]: https://github.com/The-Blockchain-Company/chain-wallet-libs/actions?query=workflow%3ARelease

-Chain Wallet libs is a set of library, written in [rust-lang], to use to build application for [Jörmungandr].
+Chain Wallet libs is a set of library, written in [rust-lang], to use to build application for [Quibitous].

 ## released binaries